 - “Reliable” is poorly defined and very vague.
 Does it mean a bike where nothing breaks, ever?
 Or one that just doesn’t fail catastrophically, leaving you stranded?
 People sometimes discount trivial or small faults.
 A button failing is very different to a crankshaft failing.
 So you don’t know what people are not counting as a “fault”.

-- Experience changes us.
+- We mature with experience.
 If you’ve done 100,000+ miles on various bikes, survived many crashes and are still riding, you probably discount into oblivion the time when your clutch cable failed a little early, particularly if it was an epic bike you loved.
 But a new rider would care a lot and might say “this bike is junk”.

 - Sometimes we get defensive about machines we love.
 A lot of people rag on KTMs and Harley-Davidsons as being unreliable.
 But another thing common to both KTM and Harley-Davidson is people are passionate about those bikes.
 People are generally less passionate about something on which they just commute or do Uber Eats deliveries, and maybe that’s why they react less emotionally to something on those bikes breaking.